Teen due in Las Vegas court in Missouri State player slaying

-LAS VEGAS (AP) - A teenager accused of shooting and killing a Missouri State University football player during a fight involving the player’s sister in Las Vegas is due to face a judge on an adult murder charge.
+LAS VEGAS (AP) - A 17-year-old accused of shooting and killing a Missouri State University football player during a fight involving their sisters in Las Vegas has been charged as an adult with murder.

-Authorities said Thursday the 17-year-old being held in the killing 18-year-old Richard J. Nelson is due in court Friday for a hearing at which he’s expected to face an open murder charge.
+Richard Allan Newsome Jr. stood in shackles and wasn’t asked during a brief court hearing Friday to enter a plea in the killing last weekend of 18-year-old Richard J. Nelson.

-The Associated Press isn’t naming him, pending the judge’s decision whether he’ll be charged as an adult.
+A judge scheduled a Feb.
+6 preliminary hearing of evidence in the case.

 blog comments powered by